 - Some Travel Agencies have tours to Uxmal and Labná at 9 am.
 There is another departure at 1 pm just to the Light and Sound Show.

-CHILDREN UNDER 13 YEARS: free.
-MEXICAN NATIONALS free on Sunday (except for Sound and Light show).
-Light & Sound show ONLY: 83 pesos.
+- Mexican Nationals free on Sunday (except for Sound and Light show).

 - Head-phones for translations that translate the show into English, French, German and Italian are available for $39 pesos.